oscode-cit/.github/profile/README.md

 # 🤝 Get Involved
 </div>

-We welcome everyone interested in coding and open source!
+We welcome everyone interested in coding and open source!<br>

 👉 Join us in building projects, learning together, and contributing to the community.

-- 📩 Contact: Official mail
+- 📩 Contact: oscodecit@cambridge.edu.in
 - 🌐 Website:
 - 🐙 GitHub: [github.com/oscode-cit](https://github.com/oscode-cit)